2013–14 Irish Cup

-The 2013–14 Irish Cup was the 134th edition of the premier knock-out cup competition in Northern Irish football since its introduction in 1881.
+The 2013–14 Irish Cup was the 134th edition of the Irish Cup, the premier knockout cup competition in Northern Irish football since its introduction in 1881.
 The competition began on 7 September 2013 with the first round and ended on 3 May 2014 with the final.
 The competition ran without a principal sponsor, but for the second successive season the final was known as the Marie Curie Irish Cup final, after the IFA once again awarded the naming rights for the final to the charity Marie Curie Cancer Care.

 Glentoran were the defending champions, following their 3–1 win over Cliftonville after extra time in the 2012–13 final.
 However, they were eliminated in the quarter-finals by eventual winners Glenavon who defeated Ballymena United 2–1 in the final to lift the cup for the sixth time.
 As a result, Glenavon qualified for the 2014–15 UEFA Europa League first qualifying round.